pattonsgirl/CEG2350/Labs/Lab04/README.md

 ## Extra Credit - TODO

 Make the `tt` script better.
 Ideas:
+- Make all task tracker actions utilize function calls
 - Track task numbers so that the users can give a task number instead of the task description
--

 ## Submission

 - In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo
-  - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab03
+  - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab04
-- Your `Lab03` folder should contain (at minimum):
+- Your `Lab04` folder should contain (at minimum):
   - `Lab04.md`
   - `tt`